On a nonnegativity conjecture of Andrews: Further relations and remarks related to the quotients

 To establish\footnote{Observe that from Theorem 1 and (3.8), it follows that for $0<j\leq n$ we have $q^{2j}\mid c(n,j)$ which, although easy to prove, is weaker than (3.13).} (3.13) and complete the corollary, we first recall the following identity of Andrews (see \cite[Lem.
 4.1]{And2}).

 We remark that (3.15) can be deduced\footnote{In \cite{And2} Andrews establishes (3.15) by a very similar argument.} by first noting that from (3.3) and (2.1), we get, as a special case

-after which rewriting both sides of (3.16) using (1.2) and collecting the coefficient of $x^j$ gives (3.15).
-Now, suppose that (3.13) is true for all $j,n<N$.
-In such cases (i.e. $j,n<N$), define $c'(n,j)= \frac{c(n,j)}{q^{(2n+1)j}}$.
-Then, The conclusion follows. \end{proof} Notice that, in view of (1.2), (3.13) is consistent with
+after which, rewriting both sides of (3.16) using (1.2) and collecting the coefficient of $x^j$ gives (3.15).
+Now, suppose that (3.13) is true for all $j, n<N$.
+In such cases (i.e. $j, n<N$), define ${c'(n,j)= \frac{c(n,j)}{q^{(2n+1)j}}}$.
+Then, The base case is trivial, and the conclusion follows. \end{proof} Notice that, in view of (1.2), (3.13) is consistent with

 which is Andrews' refinement of the Alladi-Schur theorem (namely, equation (1.1)) in generating function form.